Malaal (film): Plot

 Shiva falls head over heels in love with Astha and tries confessing his feelings to her quite a few times.
 He gets roughed up by the public when he is mistakenly accused of trying to molest her, when the bus they were traveling on suddenly brakes and he is hurled towards her.
 Astha's stance towards Shiva softens when she observes his restraint and realizes his intentions were honest.
 Later on, Shiva leaves Sawant's side and Astha relents and spends an entire day with him.
 He takes her to the Siddhivinayak Temple when Rajni and Umashankar are out of town, but the two return earlier, only to find Astha with Shiva.
 Angered, they try to separate Shiva from Astha, but he remains firm in his decision to wait for Astha, who promises to him that she will try talking to her parents if he tops his exams.
-However, on the day of the exam, he is framed for cheating, and ends up unwittingly slapping the invigilator in trying to prove his innocence.
+However, on the day of the exam, he is framed for cheating, and ends up unwittingly slapping the proctor in trying to prove his innocence.
 The action gets him arrested and his father and Astha bail him out.
 As Astha's parents force her to go out on a dinner date with Aditya on the same night this happens, Shiva feels disheartened seeing them together.
 However, Astha confesses to her diary that she loves Shiva the way he is and has a lot of expectations from him.
 She confronts Shiva the next evening as he is drinking with his friend and advises him to move on from the unfortunate episode in the exam hall.
 She then introduces him to a successful stock broker who agrees to employ Shiva in his firm.
 Initially Shiva is reluctant because he has to work his way up from the bottom but Astha persuades him and when the stock broker informs him of Astha's concern for him, he accepts.
 He quickly gets his way through, and settles well in his job, reconciling with his parents after giving them his first pay cheque.

 Astha expects Shiva to open his bank account, but when he finds out that she is now engaged to Aditya, Shiva storms out in anger, while Astha moves out of the chawl.
 Several days later, he is able to track down Astha to her house, and convinces her.
 When they next meet, Astha takes Shiva to her friend's house, where they end up making love, and Astha tells him about her impending marriage, to which Shiva reacts by breaking down and promising to her that he will always be there for her, and she could have prevented all this fiasco in the first place.